 WARNING: If the switch is used an emergency situation the source of malfunction should be determined and corrected before restarting engine.

-H) Rewind Starter Handle
+G) Rewind Starter Handle

 Auto rewind type located on right hand side of vehicle.
-To engage mechanism, pull handle.
+To engage mechanism, pull handle slowly until a resistance is felt then pull vigorously.

-I) Primer
+H) Primer